CfM47/Dutch-Merchant/dm_solution/src/evaluator/intervals/README.md

 For this solution, we assume:

-- The merchant can go into debt, i.e. the monetary balance may be negative at any point in the journey
+- The merchant can go into debt, i.e. the monetary balance may be negative at any point in the journey.
-- Ports have infinite stock and infinite demand for every product, i.e. one can sell and buy as much as one wants on each port, as long as cargo capacity allows
+- Ports have infinite stock and infinite demand for every product, i.e. one can sell and buy as much as one wants on each port, as long as cargo capacity allows.
 - The amounts of products one can buy and sell are non-negative real numbers.
+- We cannot buy a product and sell it at the same port (this is either an 'infinite profit' scenario, or a 'no profit' scenario, depending on the prices, which is nonsensical either way).

 ## Correctness